StaticNoiseLog/spring-boot-3-service/README.md

 - Spring Boot Actuator [Ops]
   Supports built in (or custom) endpoints that let you monitor and manage your application - such as application health, metrics, sessions, etc.
+- GraalVM Native Support [Developer Tools]
+  Support for compiling Spring applications to native executables using the GraalVM native-image compiler.

 Efficiency and Scalability
 ==========================